Symbiota/Symbiota-Documentation/versioned_docs/version-3.2/3-Editor_Guide/Joining_An_Existing_Portal/Joining_an_Existing_Portal.md

-Click the button below to find a list of active Symbiota portals.
+Click the link below to find a list of active Symbiota portals.
 You will want to select a Symbiota portal that matches the scope of your data.
 You can add your data to a Symbiota portal as a "live" collection or a "snapshot" (see [this page](/symbiota-docs/coll_manager/join/mng) for more information about management types in Symbiota portals).

 [📇 **List of Symbiota Portals**](https://symbiota.org/symbiota-portals/)